carysmills/whentoshop/README.md

 ### To modify or add locations:

-- The following commands should take place in the the python directory, using Python3.
-- To fetch new locations locally, you will need to create a `config.py` file.
+- To fetch new locations locally, you will need to create a `config.py` file in the python directory.
 It needs to contain the following: `api_key = “yourAPIkey”`, where `yourAPIkey` is an [API key for the Google Places API](https://developers.google.com/places/web-service/get-api-key).
 - Install libraries by running `pip install -r requirements.txt`.
+You will need to use Python 3.
-- Run `python scraper.py` to fetch fresh data for the existing locations.
+- Run `python python/scraper.py` from the top directory to fetch fresh data for the existing locations.

 #### To add a new location:

-- The following commands should take place in the the python directory, using Python3.
-- Create a new location in the the `locations.py` file, with a lat and long location at the centre of where you want to search and an appropriate radius in meters.
+- Create a new location in the the `locations.json` file in the `public directory`, with a lat and long location at the centre of where you want to search and an appropriate radius in meters.
-- Run `python getids.py KEY_OF_YOUR_LOCATION`.
+- Run `python python/getids.py KEY_OF_YOUR_LOCATION` from the top directory.
 Once you get grocery store locations back, look them over before adding them to the IDs key in the locations file for your location to make sure they should be added.
-- Run `python scraper.py` in your terminal to get data for the new location (if you don't want to repeat getting existing data, comment out the other locations).
+- Run `python python/scraper.py` from the top directory in your terminal to get data for the new location (if you don't want to repeat getting existing data, comment out the other locations).
-- Once finished, you will be able to see a file created in the data directory.
+- Once finished, you will be able to see a file created in the data directory, and the results in the front-end.
-- To see the results in the front-end, add an option element with the value of your location name within the `select`.
-Also add the name of your location to the URL params whitelist at the top of the file.
-(Planning to make this process more streamlined 🔜).